SolidCaterpillar/SWEN303-Group-Project-Part-1/README.md

 ## Todos:

-1. Post wireframes
+- Waiting on response from lecturer about evaluations

-2. Design Review
+1. Design Review
 	- Cognitive evaluation of some elses design
 2. Background
 	- Decide on Desktop/Mobile